-Pat Key, Secretary Board of Trustees - TCERS County Clerk
+Secretary Board of Trustees - TCERS

+Tulsa County Clerk

-Front row, left to right: Karen Keith, Heather Little, Sherril Williams, Pat Key Back row, left to right: Stephen A. Schuller, Richard Bales, John Baker, Dennis Semler Not pictured: John Smaligo, Barry West
+Front row, left to right: Vicki Adams, BOCC Chief Deputy for Ron Peters, Heather Little, John Baker, Sherril Williams Back row, left to right: Michael Willis, Richard Bales, Stephen A. Schuller, Dennis Semler Not pictured: Karen Keith, Barry West (photo courtesy of Nicole Vance)

-Sherril L. Williams, Chairman joined the County Clerk's office in November 1992 after working six years for Tulsa County Social Services.
-She was elected to the Board of Trustees in 1997.
-She has served as Chairman, Vice-Chairman and Investment Committee Chairman.
+Heather Little, Chairman joined Tulsa County in May 2011.
+Little is an Internal Auditor in the Treasurer's office.
+She was elected to the Board of Trustees in May 2015.
+She has served as Chairman, Vice-Chairman, and Investment Committee Chairman.

-Barry West, Appointed Member was appointed by the Board of County Commissioners in February, 1991.
+Barry West, Appointed Member was appointed by the Board of County Commissioners in February 1991.
 He serves on the Board's Investment Committee.
 West is a lawyer and a Certified Public Accountant.